tassiluca/direct-style-experiments/docs/content/docs/02-basics.md

 - `Future`s are `Cancellable` instances;
   - When you cancel a future using the `cancel()` method, it promptly sets its value to `Failure(CancellationException)`.
 Additionally, if it's a runnable future, the thread associated with it is interrupted using `Thread.interrupt()`.
-  - to avoid immediate cancellation, deferring the cancellation after some block is possible using `uninterruptible` function:
+  - to avoid immediate cancellation, deferring the cancellation after some block, is possible using `uninterruptible` function:

     ```scala
     val f = Future: